trevor-smith/trevor-smith.github.io/_posts/2015-07-15-fanduel_basics.md

 First I'll start with our trusty old friend, linear regression.
 After splitting our data into training and test, it performs as follows:

-Linear Regression:  0.691
+**Linear Regression:**  0.691

 Pretty good!
 Up next, a random forest regressor with 1,000 trees:

-Random Forest:  0.667
+**Random Forest:**  0.667

 Hmm, not as good, perhaps a grid search tuning session is in order.
 Next up I tried an SVM with a linear kernel and an rbf kernel:

-SVM - Linear:.
-0.686
+**SVM - Linear:** 0.686
-SVM - RBF:  0.700
+**SVM - RBF:**  0.700

 Winner!!
-SVM with an RBF kervel seems to perform the best out of the box.
+SVM with an RBF kernel seems to perform the best out of the box.
 I'm pretty pleased that 70% of the variation in fanduel scores can be explained by this basic model.
 The SVMs ran in under one minute so some grid search tuning will be done in the future.

 For how I actually conducted this analysis, please visit my github repo for this project:  [fanduel_nba][1]